stablecoinxyz/masspay/README.md

 npm run dev
 ```

-## For more information
+## Connect with us

-Connect with us on X and Telegram @stablecoin_xyz.
+For any questions, reach out on [X](https://x.com/stablecoin_xyz) and Telegram [Telegram](https://t.me/stablecoin_xyz).
+Let us know if you have any feature requests for future versions.

 ## Author